Quasi-Adiabatic Processing of Thermal States: Conclusions

 We analytically demonstrate the convergence of these quantities in the special case of TFIM, where the dynamics reduce to a collection of two-level systems.
 Furthermore, for both integrable and non-integrable models where such a separation is not possible, we perform numerical simulations and nevertheless observe behavior similar to that of TFIM.
 In particular, the off-diagonality measures at the end of QATE---COD and BOD---exhibit a characteristic $T^{-2}$ scaling for both integrable and non-integrable translationally invariant models, with the energy error $\dEqate$ and variance converging more slowly in the non-integrable cases.

 We conclude that this behavior persists across temperatures, with improved performance in the zero- and infinite-temperature limits.
 Our study highlights that the choice of initial state is critical: degenerate initial states hinder the success of the QATE, while crossing a zero-temperature phase transition does not strongly affect performance due to the presence of vanishing spectral gaps in the bulk.
 Future work could aim to extend these findings to larger non-integrable systems and obtain analytical guarantees for COD and BOD quantities in the generic case.
-The simplicity of the QATE makes it a promising near-term approach to explore across quantum simulation platforms. \\ \acknowledgments{We thank Sirui Lu, Benjamin F. Schiffer, Yilun Yang and Samuel J. Garratt for helpful discussions.
+The simplicity of the QATE makes it a promising near-term approach to explore across quantum simulation platforms.

+\acknowledgments{We thank Sirui Lu, Benjamin F. Schiffer, Yilun Yang and Samuel J. Garratt for helpful discussions.
 We acknowledge the support from the German Federal Ministry of Education and Research (BMBF) through FermiQP (Grant No. 13N15890) within the funding program quantum technologies—from basic research to market.
 This research is part of the Munich Quantum Valley (MQV), which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 This work was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868; and by the EU-QUANTERA project TNiSQ (BA 6059/1-1).}